laritse/ProjectR/Bellabeat-Project.md

 From the above statiscal summary, the data informs me that on avergae, participants are less active as the most hours of inactivity were recorded compared to others.
-We can see that the recording of lightly active minutes on average (mean) amountsto 3hrs, and sedentary minutes amount to 16hrs, this a very long period of inactivity.
+We can see that the recording of lightly active minutes on average (mean) amounts to 3hrs, and sedentary minutes amount to 16hrs, this a very long period of inactivity.
 Investigating intensity habits through the day revealed why this is so.
 On the other hand, for sleep summary, on average a participant slept for 7hrs at one time.
 This is not healthy as this falls short